 A Fast Response from PRIDE’s Facility Management Services

-The Fort Rucker Environmental Department contacted PRIDE Fort Rucker Environmental and Health Services (EHS) Director, Walter Calloway, to request immediate assistance from the specially-trained PRIDE Oil Spill Team, consisting of Tommy Dixon (Safety Manager), David Warmouth (Facilities Manager), Scotty McCart (Lead Heavy Equipment Operator), Richard Henderson (Heavy Equipment Operator), Brad Dawkins (General Maintenance Worker) and Michael Beavers (Truck Driver).
+The Fort Novosel Environmental Department contacted PRIDE Fort Novosel Environmental and Health Services (EHS) Director, Walter Calloway, to request immediate assistance from the specially-trained PRIDE Oil Spill Team, consisting of Tommy Dixon (Safety Manager), David Warmouth (Facilities Manager), Scotty McCart (Lead Heavy Equipment Operator), Richard Henderson (Heavy Equipment Operator), Brad Dawkins (General Maintenance Worker) and Michael Beavers (Truck Driver).

-Within 45 minutes, the PRIDE EHS team arrived, working along with the Fort Rucker Environmental Director on a plan to quickly contain the incident.
-Once the area was clear, they completed an evaluation to determine how much oil was released and where the spill ended.
+Within 45 minutes, the PRIDE EHS team arrived.
+They worked along with the Fort Novosel Environmental Director on a plan to quickly contain the incident.
+Once the area was clear, they completed an evaluation to determine the extent of the spill.
 The PRIDE Oil Spill Team then tested the area, per the government request, by potholing the spill area to determine the depth and how much soil removal was required.
-Due to the hard-packed clay soil, PRIDE needed to remove 8 to 12 inches from the starting point to the end.
+Due to the hard-packed clay soil, PRIDE needed to remove 8 to 12 inches total.

 The PRIDE Oil Spill Team worked for seven hours to remove all the contaminated soil and place it in an approved Alabama Department of Environmental Management (ADEM) land field.
-After the removal, PRIDE set a fuel barrier cloth with rocks on the ground and restored the landscape to its original state.
-After the ordeal, the team received the following feedback from the Fort Rucker Army Installation:
+Next, PRIDE set a fuel barrier cloth with rocks on the ground and restored the landscape to its original state.
+After the ordeal, the team received the following feedback from the Fort Novosel Army Installation:

 “Thank you for all of the support and quick response; the PRIDE employees who performed the clean-up operations were exceptional.
 Their attention to detail and efforts to ensure that the site was returned to the original (if not better) condition, was appreciated.”